google/gin-config/docs/index.md

 configurable, Gin bindings applied to a base class's parameters will generally be ignored when constructing a subclass if the subclass passes these parameters to the base class's constructor.

-When calling a configurable you may want to explicitly indicate that a specific parameter __must__ be provided through Gin.
-To do so you can mark any arg or kwarg as `REQUIRED` when calling the function:

-    my_network(images, gin.REQUIRED, num_layers=5, weight_decay=gin.REQUIRED)

-The `REQUIRED` parameters will be checked at call time.
-If there are no Gin bindings supplied for these parameters, an error will be raised listing the missing parameter bindings along with the configurable name that requires them.

 ### Querying bound parameters